This post may contain affiliate links. Please read my disclosure policy.

 This post has been sponsored by HERSHEY’S. All thoughts and opinions are my own.

-Ginger and cinnamon spices make the best holiday cookies, but if you add chocolate on top, well… then you have a real GEM.
-A Gingerbread Gem, that is.
+Ginger and cinnamon spices create the perfect foundation for today’s festive cookies, but when you add chocolate on top, you unveil a modern holiday classic — Gingerbread Blossoms.

 A plate of Gingerbread Kiss Cookies on a wooden table